M1-CHPS/glhpc/docs/annex/install_fedora.md

 - OR Something like "Fedora Live Image"
 - OR "Boot from USB"

-Make sure you save the settings if necessary, then exit the BIOS. **Do not modify anything else in this menu if you don't know what you're doing**.
+Make sure to save the settings if necessary, then exit the BIOS. **Do not modify anything else in this menu unless you know what you are doing.**

 ## Installing Fedora

-Now, you PC should reboot into Fedora.
-It's possible a Grub menu appears with multiple options, you should select the first one named "Install Fedora" OR "Start Fedora Workstation Live".
+Now, your PC should reboot into Fedora.
+It is possible that a GRUB menu appears with multiple options; you should select the first one named "Install Fedora" or "Start Fedora Workstation Live".

 <figure markdown="span">
   <img src="../install_fedora/sixth_step.png" style="max-width:60%; width: auto;">
 </figure>

-You should then select to "Install Fedora to Hard Drive"
+You should then select "Install Fedora to Hard Drive".

 <figure markdown="span">
   <img src="../install_fedora/seventh_step.png" style="max-width:60%; width: auto;">